alpaca-mann/Rust_Practice_Projects/terminalToDo/terminalToDo/README.md

-A simple (hopefully) Console Todo app in Rust.
+An attempt to make a simple Console Todo app in Rust.

 Todo
 1. Make some plans.